rikiel/traveler/README.md

-# traveler - Template-based RnA VisuaLization
+# TRAVeLer - Template-based RnA VisuaLization

 # See forked version
 Work on this project continues on [forked repository](https://github.com/davidhoksza/traveler).